amywang23/amywang23/README.md

-- 👋 Hi, I’m Amy and I am a freshman at the University of Michigan majoring in CS
+- 👋 Hi, I’m Amy and I am a junior at the University of Michigan majoring in Computer Science
 - I went to high school at TJHSST
 - 👀 I’m interested in developing websites as well as apps
 - Looking to explore SWE roles